Topoi with enough points: Recovering completeness results

 Let $\Exp(w)$ be the category of factorizations of $w$ through representables.
 That is, the category whose objects are pairs of composable morphisms

 such that $u;v = w$ (we denote this object $(u,\yoco(D),v)$), and whose morphisms are morphisms between the middle objects making the resulting triangles commute.
-The dual of $\Exp(w)$ is an initial subcategory of the filtered diagram defining $p$, so colimits over it still commute with limits in $\Phi$ and hence limits of shape indexed by the dual of a covering sieve by the hypothesis on $S$.
+The dual of $\Exp(w)$ is an initial subcategory of the filtered diagram defining $p$, so colimits over it still commute with limits in $\Phi$.
+By the hypothesis on $S$.
 Thus we have:

+where the injection \eqref{eq:inject} is constructed as a colimit of the injections in \eqref{eq:sheafexpand}, and remains injective to the fact that $\Exp(w)$ is filtered, so this colimit preserves monomorphisms.

 In particular, there must exist some index $i$ for which $g_i(x) \neq g_i(y)$ in $p_i^*(j_*(X))$, and this $p_i$ is thus the desired improvement.
 Note that $p_i^*$ preserves $\Phi$-limits because it too is presented by a diagram of shape $\Exp(w)$. \end{proof}